 For the past year Hugo has been photographing the people and landscape of an expansive dump of obsolete technology in Ghana.
 The area, on the outskirts of a slum known as Agbogbloshie, is referred to by local inhabitants as Sodom and Gomorrah, a vivid acknowledgment of the profound inhumanity of the place.
 When Hugo asked the inhabitants what they called the pit where the burning takes place, they repeatedly responded: ‘For this place, we have no name’.
 Their response is a reminder of the alien circumstances that are imposed on marginal communities of the world by the West’s obsession with consumption and obsolesce.
 This wasteland, where people and cattle live on mountains of motherboards, monitors and discarded hard drives, is far removed from the benefits accorded by the unrelenting advances of technology.

 The UN Environment Program has stated that Western countries produce around 50 million tons of digital waste every year.
 In Europe, only 25 percent of this type of waste is collected and effectively recycled.
 Much of the rest is piled in containers and shipped to developing countries, supposedly to reduce the digital divide, to create jobs and help people.
 In reality, the inhabitants of dumps like Agbogbloshie survive largely by burning the electronic devices to extract copper and other metals out of the plastic used in their manufacture.
 The electronic waste contaminates rivers and lagoons with consequences that are easily imaginable.
 In 2008 Green Peace took samples of the burnt soil in Agbogbloshie and found high concentrations of lead, mercury, thallium, hydrogen cyanide and PVC.

-The exhibition runs until 15th December
+The exhibition runs until 15th December.